smmakani/AI_Chatbot_Ollama_Server/README.md

-# Ollama Chatbot with 3D Avatar
+# Basic AI Chatbot using Ollama Server

-This project combines LangChain, Ollama, and 3D graphics to create an interactive chatbot with avatar interfaces.
+This project combines LangChain, Ollama, streamlit to create an interactive chatbot interfaces.

 ## Prerequisites